-Summer is on officially here (although the weather might argue differently) and this chilly pink beverage is everywhere...here's how to make it from the safety of your own home.
+Summer may be over (although the weather might argue differently) but this chilly pink beverage can be enjoyed at any time of the year or day for that matter..here's how to make it from the safety of your own home.

 First things first, it's pronounced fro-ZAY.
 (Rhymes with okay, but it's more than just okay, you'll see.)

 Next, I'll bet you're guessing what exactly a frosé is.
 Well, you may as well ask: 'what is summer?' because a frozen rosé slushie is a summer essential.
 Or, at least, it was the official drink of summer last year.
 And since the trend first stormed the warm-weather sipping scene way back in 2016, it doesn't appear to have lost much (or any) traction for all ensuing seasons.